slamcore/slamcore-utils/README.md

 </details>

-## About SLAMcore
+## About Slamcore

-[SLAMcore][slamcore] offers commercial-grade visual-inertial simultaneous localisation and mapping (SLAM) software for real-time autonomous navigation on robots and drones.
+Slamcore offers commercial-grade visual-inertial simultaneous localisation and mapping (SLAM) software for real-time autonomous navigation on robots and drones.
+Find out more at [slamcore.com](slamcore).

 [slamcore]: https://www.slamcore.com/